 When a contract is submitted to AMFA-represented technician and related members for a vote, the total package is presented.
 It is not merely a summary or highlights sheet.

-AMFA dues are two times your base rate of pay, excluding differentials and premiums.
+AMFA current dues are two times your base rate of pay, excluding differentials and premiums.
 For example, if your base pay is $20 per hour, your monthly dues are $40.
 AMFA also has a $500 fine protection program to offset the cost of a fine.

 Technicians and related members vote on all major issues including contract ratification, letters of agreement, amendments to Local Bylaws, and the AMFA Constitution.
 They also have the authority to elect and recall all AMFA officers.